boris-kz/CogAlg/README.md

 level 4 compares discontinuous 2D patterns between different images, forming groups of blobs that match across images

-Initial testing will be done on labeled images, something like ImageNet, starting with level 4.

-It can’t be done on lower levels because human vision is natively 2D, while my algorithm is incremental in dimensionality.
+Initial testing will be recognition and automatic labeling of manually labeled images, from something like ImageNet.
+Because human vision is natively 2D, while my algorithm is incremental in dimensionality, testing will start from level 4.
 So, my lower levels are defined theoretically.

+This algorithm will be organically extended to process colors, then video, then stereo video (from multiple confocal cameras).
+For video, level 3 will process consecutive frames and derive temporal patterns, and levels 4 and higher will process discontinuous 2D + time patterns.